Acehnese language

+Being part of the Chamic languages group, Acehnese is the only Austronesian language of the Chamic branch spoken in Indonesia, its closest relatives are the other Chamic languages, which are principally spoken in Vietnam and Cambodia.

 Name

 As of 1988, Acehnese is the modern English name spelling and the bibliographical standard, and Acehnese people use the spelling Acehnese when writing in English.
 Achinese is an antiquated spelling of the English language tradition.
-Atjehnese is the Dutch spelling and an outdated Indonesian one.
+Atjehnese is the Dutch spelling.
 The spelling Achehnese originates from a 1906 English translation of the Dutch-language Studien over atjesche klank- en schriftleer.
 Tijdschrift voor Indische Taal-, Land- en Volkenkunde 35.346-442 by Christiaan Snouck Hurgronje, 1892.
 In Acehnese the language is called Basa/Bahsa Acèh.
 In Indonesian it is called Bahasa Aceh.

-Classification and related languages
+Classification

 Acehnese belongs to the Malayo-Polynesian branch of Austronesian.
 Acehnese's closest relatives are the other Chamic languages, which are principally spoken in Vietnam and Cambodia.
-The closest relative of the Chamic family is the Malay language family, which includes languages also spoken in Sumatra such as Minangkabau as well as the national language, Indonesian.
+The distant relative of the Chamic family is the Malayic language family, which includes languages also spoken in Sumatra such as Minangkabau as well as the national language, Indonesian.

 Paul Sidwell notes that Acehnese likely has an Austroasiatic substratum.

+Linguist Paul Sidwell wrote that "Sometime during this early phase of language shift, perhaps before the beginning of Common Era, the Chamic speakers who were to become the Acehnese left the mainland on a journey that would ultimately end in northern Sumatra."
+Basing on Graham Thurgood's thesis, Sidwell argues that Acehnese likely had been long separated from Chamic around the first to second century BCE.